-The lots within the planning proposal area have been classified in accordance with this system and the results are show in Figure 15 for the whole planning proposal area and Figure 17 for those lots that have been marked for potential redevelopment.
-The classification has been undertaken based on ground levels.
+The lots within the planning proposal area were classified in accordance with this system and the results are show in Figure 16 for the whole planning proposal area and Figure 17 for those lots that have been marked for potential redevelopment.
+The classification was undertaken based on ground levels in the dataset provided originally.